 Caressing her precious daughter’s face, she sighed, “No, he didn’t.”

 As mother and daughter began milking the cow again, the barn door finally met the doorframe, unable to close completely in the wind.
 Bang!Bang!Bang!
 Bang!Bang!Bang!
 Bang!Bang!Bang!

 Today is Veterans Day in the United States of America.
-I am not an expert on Post Traumatic Stress Disorder (PTSD), but wanted to remind people that sometimes people come back from war, and are still mentally stuck.
-While the boy, Eyal, reacted to the tapping noise that followed him back, our real life veterans often have shell shock and react to loud noises or have other triggers.
+I am not an expert on Post Traumatic Stress Disorder (PTSD), but I wanted to remind people that sometimes people come back from war and are still mentally stuck.
+While the boy, Eyal, reacted to the tapping noise that followed him back, our real-life veterans often have shell shock and react to harsh noises or have other triggers.
 Today, and every other day, we remember that this is the result of real trauma which they endured for our sake.

 For the veterans out there, thank you for your service, and for the fight some of you are still fighting.